latenitefilms/BRAWToolbox/docs/faq.md

 ### Does BRAW Toolbox work with Sync-N-Link?

-Yes, BRAW Toolbox is compatible with **Sync-N-Link v1.1.4** on the Mac App Store.
+Yes, BRAW Toolbox is compatible with **Sync-N-Link v1.1.4** or later on the Mac App Store.

 You should use Synchronised Clips in BRAW Toolbox, and it can combine multiple clips with location audio into a multicam.